MP Materials Corp.

 Investment Risk Disclosure

-Volatility risk is elevated, as evidenced by a Beta of 1.626, indicating the stock is significantly more volatile than the broader market.
-This high sensitivity to market movements is further confirmed by a substantial one-year maximum drawdown of -48.87%, highlighting considerable downside potential during market corrections.
+Volatility Risk: With a beta of 1.56, MP is approximately 56% more volatile than the broader market, indicating high sensitivity to market swings.
+This elevated volatility is confirmed by its substantial one-year maximum drawdown of -48.87%, highlighting significant downside risk and potential for large capital erosion during market downturns.

 FAQs